We are talking about a pus sac in a tooth caused by an infection.

-Phlegmon is a medical condition in which there is an acute diffuse inflammation of the adipose tissue that spreads with the formation of a purulent exudate.
+Phlegmon is a medical condition in which there is an acute diffuse inflammation of the fatty tissue that spreads with the formation of purulent exudate.

-Bacterial infection may be associated with this condition, however the word “Phlegmon” is derived from the Greek, meaning inflammation, and refers to an inflammatory mass that is walled in without bacterial infection and can be felt on physical examination.
+Bacterial infection may be associated with this condition.
+However, the word “Phlegmon” is derived from Greek, meaning inflammation, and refers to an inflammatory mass walled in without bacterial infection and can be felt on physical examination.

-Some of the examples of phlegmon are diverticulitis in which the patient experiences abdominal tenderness in the left lower quadrant.
+Some examples of Phlegmon are diverticulitis, in which the patient experiences abdominal tenderness in the left lower quadrant.

-Phlegmon, when it affects the spinal column, can be an abscess located in the sub-ligamentous, epidural or paraspinous spaces or it can be a diffuse enhancement.
+When it affects the spinal column, Phlegmon can be an abscess located in the sub-ligamentous, epidural, or paraspinous spaces or it can be a diffuse enhancement.

-A phlegmon spreads just under the skin in cases of superficial phlegmon or within the body, being located near an organ which is called deep phlegmon.
+A phlegmon spreads just under the skin in cases of superficial Phlegmon or within the body and is located near an organ called deep Phlegmon.

-A phlegmon can affect internal organs such as the appendix, or it can be under the skin of the fingers or on the tonsils.
+A phlegmon can affect internal organs such as the appendix or under the skin of the fingers, or on the tonsils.

-The soft tissue or connective tissue where a phlegmon forms, is a tissue rich in fibers that protects or supports the organs and tissues of the body.
+The soft tissue or connective tissue where a phlegmon form is a tissue rich in fibers that protect or supports the organs and tissues of the body.

-Phlegmon can spread quickly, and in some cases, it can be life-threatening.
+Phlegmon can spread quickly, and it can be life-threatening in some cases.